The (3+1)-dimensional scalar field model analysis of beam spin asymmetry in the electroproduction of a scalar meson off a scalar target: MODEL CALCULATION of Four-Point function

 \subsection{Neutral Scalar Target Case}

-For a neutral scalar target (total charge \(e_N=e_1 + e_2=0\)), composed of two constituents $Q_1$ and $Q_2$ with masses and charges \((m_1, e_1)\) and \((m_2, e_2)\) respectively, the covariant one-loop contributions to the hadronic current \(J^\mu\) are illustrated in Fig.~\ref{fig:covariantdiagrams}: the S-channel (a), the U-channel (b), and the so-called ``cat-ears" C-channel (c).
+For a neutral scalar target (total charge \(e_N=e_1 + e_2=0\)), composed of two constituents $Q_1$ and $Q_2$ with masses and charges \((m_1, e_1)\) and \((m_2, e_2)\) respectively, the covariant one-loop contributions to the hadronic current \(J^\mu\) are illustrated in Fig.~\ref{fig:covariantdiagrams}, where the thin and thick lines represent $\phi_1$ and $\phi_2$ fields, respectively.
+The diagrams correspond to the S-channel (a), U-channel (b), and the so-called ``cat-ears" or C-channel (c) contributions.
 The Mandelstam variables $s=(p+q)^2,\; u=(p-q')^2$ are defined in the usual way, and the inclusion of the C-channel is essential to maintain gauge invariance.

 According to our model Lagrangian and these diagrams, the total one-loop (four-point) contribution to the hadronic current decomposes as

 with

 where the denominators arise from the intermediate scalar propagators in Fig.~\ref{fig:covariantdiagrams}.
 Here,